The “Solar Panel Rebate” (that we are not allowed to call a rebate!)

 7) You can see the current market price of a STC here.
 The blue line on the graph shows STC spot prices.
 But bear in mind that is the spot price.
 When you sign over your STCs to a solar installation company, as mentioned they’ll likely charge a fee of a few dollars per certificate to process them (saving you the headache and complexity), and that will come off the STC value.

-8) Almost all solar power system prices you see advertised will already have the government solar panel rebate financial incentive included in the pricing – so the cost after the subsidy.
+8) Almost all solar power system prices you see advertised will already have the government solar panel rebate financial incentive included in the pricing – so what you’ll pay is after the subsidy.

 Simple eh?